-ChefSecret: Handle the dough as little as possible and work quickly so the warmth of your hands doesn't soften it too much.
-Special Note: If making Mr. or Mrs. Claus gingerbread cookies, the colors will be red and black for suits, hats and eyes.
-Leave majority of frosting white for beards, hair and fur.
-Quip of the Day: “Kids would be a lot cooler if every time they shouted “MOM,” it was followed by, “You’re Awesome,” “Thanks for keeping me well-fed,” or “Thanks for keeping me alive!”
-Just kind of dreaming, I guess. ------------------------------------------- Do you have a question or comment?
-Do you want to share a favorite recipe or pictures with our readers?
+ChefSecret: Don’t want the sugar?... substitute with 1/2 packet of Splenda.
+Quip of the Day: Cupid’s new dating app is struggling.
+Why?
+Turns out, love at first swipe is a tough sell. ------------------------------------------ Do you have a question or comment?
 Send your thoughts to [email protected].
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide.
-We have added a new search feature to make it easier to navigate through our blogs. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Baking #GingerbreadPeople #GingerbreadMan #ChristmasCookies #SantasCookies #DecoraredCookies #HolidayRecipes #2024Recipes #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2024
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, be kind and kiss up a storm.
+Be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Cocktail #Vodka #CupidsArrowCocktail #ValentinesDayCocktail #HappyValentinesDay #CupidsCocktail #LoveIsInTheAir #HappyHour2025 #Cheers #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 0 Comments